stdogpkg/stdog/docs/source/index.rst

 .. image:: imgs/stdog.png
     :align: center

-The main goal of stDoG is to provide a package which can be used to study dynamical and structural properties (like spectra) on/off graphs with a large number of vertices.
-The modules of stDoG are being built by combining codes written in *Tensorflow* + *CUDA* and *C++*.
+The main goal of StDoG is to provide a package which can be used to study dynamical and structural properties (like spectra) on/off graphs with a large number of vertices.
+The modules of StDoG are being built by combining codes written in *Tensorflow* + *CUDA* and *C++*.